Singapore Government Logo

 Synonyms: Caladium × hortulanum

-Caladium bicolor is an ornamental species of the Aroid family that has been widely cultivated for its colourful leaves.
-Several cultivars have been bred, resulting in a variety of patterns and colours.
+Caladium bicolor is a perennial herbaceous plant that has been widely cultivated and bred for its ornamental leaves of a variety of patterns and colours.
 The heart-shaped or arrowhead-shaped leaves are produced from swollen, underground stems (corms).
 Plants may remain dormant in the soil when suitable conditions are not met.

 Name